janowitz/stacking-xmr-kraken/README.md

 ![Kraken API Key Permissions](./api-permissions.png)

-Only check the "Withdraw Funds" option if you plan to automatically withdraw Bitcoin from Kraken.
+Only check the "Withdraw Funds" option if you plan to automatically withdraw Monero from Kraken.
 See details below.

 ## ⚙️ Configuration